Dylan Fletcher

 Starting sailing at age 11 and racing at 13, Fletcher has always sailed double handers.
-Quickly finding himself at the front of the 405 fleet he moved up into the 29er enjoying similar success including 2nd at the Senior 29er worlds in 2006 (Weymouth).
+Quickly finding himself at the front of the 405 fleet he moved up into the 29er enjoying similar success including 29er under 19 world champion in 2006 (Weymouth, 2nd in seniors).
 He then transitioned into the 49er climbing up the ranks collecting medals along the way.

 Fletcher now sails with Olympic 2012 470 Silver medalist Stuart Bithell.
 The team medalled at every regatta in 2017 winning both the European and World Championships.
 They have qualified to represent Great Britain at the 2020 Summer Olympics in the Men's 49er class.

 Fletcher won Olympic gold representing Great Britain at the 2020 Summer Olympics in the Men's 49er class with crew Stuart Bithell.

 Fletcher was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to sailing.

+Fletcher added to his 2 previous world championship titles with Gold at the Moth Worlds in Buenos Aires in 2022.

+He is a helm for the British Americas Cup team INEOS Britannia which in the 2024 edition became the first British team since 1964 to compete for the cup by beating Luna Rossa Prada Pirelli in the Louis Vuitton Cup.